otrv4/otrv4/architecture-decisions/010-modes.md

 makes a decision on how to transition from every state.
 This increases the complexity of the specification and implementation.

-Furthermore, 'OTRv4-standalone' mode will only support version 4 of OTR.
+Furthermore, "OTRv4-standalone" mode will only support version 4 of OTR.
 The User Profile, therefore will only allow the 1-byte version string "4".
 It will also not allow the Transitional Signature parameter on the same profile.

-In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the 'OTRv4-standalone' mode), the 'OTRv4 interactive-only' mode will only support the interactive DAKE.
+In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the "OTRv4-standalone" mode), the "OTRv4 interactive-only" mode will only support the interactive DAKE.
 The User Profile should not allow the Public Shared Prekey as a parameter.

 It should be taken into account, also, that some clients might implement different modes when talking with each other.
 In those cases:

-* If a client implements OTRv4-standalone mode or OTRv4-interactive-only mode and a request for an OTRv3 conversation arrives, reject this request.
+* If a client implements "OTRv4-standalone" mode or "OTRv4-interactive-only"
+  mode and a request for an OTRv3 conversation arrives, reject this request.
-* If a client implements OTRv4-interactive-only mode and a request for an offline conversation arrives, reject this request.
+* If a client implements "OTRv4-interactive-only" mode and a request for an offline conversation arrives, reject this request.